joelkuiper/variable-taxon-mapper/README.md

 * Semantic search uses an **HNSW** index.
 * The LLM is **Qwen3 4B Instruct** served through **llama.cpp**.
 * The LLM endpoint is OpenAI compatible and can be pointed at **OpenAI** or any other compatible service.

-Results and example summaries are stored under `doc/`, for example in `doc/results`.

 ---